-- 46. There is no single type of consultation that works best.
-A key point confirmed through the first SCI and by experience is that different people are best contacted in different ways and want to be involved in different planning issues to different extents.
-It is recommended that the following broad levels of engagement are used: - High (for those who wish to be notified about all aspects of policy production and updates) Register on the consultee database and the Stay Connected alert service. - Medium (for those who wish to be notified about significant stages (e.g. new consultation documents or notice of examination) - Register on the consultee database. - Low (for those with a casual interest in planning policy development) Rely on any press articles and/or social media interactions.
+- Face to face engagement sometimes speaking directly to someone is the best way to understand a person's point of view.
+Depending on the issues involved this can include drop-in events and/or exhibitions.
+Meetings with relevant groups or organisations and presentations at public meetings such as ward committees.
+Meetings and exhibitions will be held at accessible and appropriate locations at times to encourage different members of the community to get involved. - Making consultation material available As well as publishing documents and consultation material online, hard copies may be made available for inspection at libraries and Solihull Connect centres or to purchase in hard copy form. - 49.
+There is no single type of consultation that works best.
+A key point confirmed through the first SCI and by experience is that different people are best contacted in different ways and want to be involved in different planning issues to different extents. - 50.
+It is recommended that the following methods are used by the community to ensure they are being consulted and engaged with effectively: - High (For those who wish to be notified about all aspects of policy production and updates) Register on the consultee database and the Stay Connected alert service.
+Check if there is a Parish or Town Council covering the area and how to get involved. - Medium (For those who wish to be notified about significant stages (e.g. new consultation documents or notice of examination) - Register on the consultee database. - Low (For those with a casual interest in planning policy development) Rely on any press articles and/or social media interactions.